MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 # What's a Universal Windows Platform (UWP) app?

-## Where does UWP fit in the Microsoft development story?

 UWP is one of many ways to create client applications for Windows.
 UWP apps use WinRT APIs to provide powerful UI and advanced asynchronous features that are ideal for internet-connected devices.

+To download the tools you need to start creating UWP apps, see [Get set up](get-set-up.md), and then [write your first app](your-first-app.md).

+## Where does UWP fit in the Microsoft development story?

-UWP apps can still make use of Win32 APIs and .NET classes (see [API Sets for UWP apps](https://docs.microsoft.com/previous-versions/mt186421(v=vs.85)), [Dlls for UWP apps](https://docs.microsoft.com/previous-versions/mt186422(v=vs.85)), and [.NET for UWP apps](https://docs.microsoft.com/dotnet/api/index?view=dotnet-uwp-10.0)).
+UWP is one choice for creating apps that run on Windows 10 devices, and can be combined with other platforms.
+UWP apps can make use of Win32 APIs and .NET classes (see [API Sets for UWP apps](https://docs.microsoft.com/previous-versions/mt186421(v=vs.85)), [Dlls for UWP apps](https://docs.microsoft.com/previous-versions/mt186422(v=vs.85)), and [.NET for UWP apps](https://docs.microsoft.com/dotnet/api/index?view=dotnet-uwp-10.0)).

 The Microsoft development story continues to evolve, and along with initiatives such as [WinUI](https://docs.microsoft.com/windows/apps/winui/), [MSIX](https://docs.microsoft.com/windows/msix/), and [Project Reunion](https://github.com/microsoft/ProjectReunion), UWP is a powerful tool for creating client apps.